James Litton: Retirement

 Immediately after retirement from the American Boychoir, Dr. Litton served a two-year tenure as choirmaster of the Washington National Cathedral.
 At the cathedral, he conducted the Cathedral Choirs of Men and Girls, and Men and Boys in daily rehearsals and Evensongs, as well as in the weekend services of Holy Eucharist and Evensong.
 In addition, under his direction, the cathedral choirs sang for the ordination of the Bishop of Washington, in concerts, recordings, television, and public radio broadcasts, and during a prayer breakfast at the White House in the presence of the President and First Lady.
 The Cathedral Choir of Men and Girls also sang under his direction for the National Convention of the American Guild of Organists in Philadelphia.

 In the summer of 2002, he was the conductor of the AmericaFest honor choir and lecturer at the Sixth World Symposium on Choral Music in Minneapolis.
 He also served as visiting professor, college cantor and conductor of the St. Olaf Cantorei at St. Olaf College in Northfield, Minnesota, and was adjunct associate professor at Westminster Choir College of Rider University in Princeton, New Jersey.
 At Westminster, he conducted the Sophomore Schola and taught graduate and undergraduate courses in the sacred music department.

 In 2004, Litton conducted the honor choir of boys and young men at the American Choral Directors Association Convention in Nashville, TN.
 As Music Director Emeritus of the American Boychoir, Litton continued to work on special projects for them.
 During the winter of 2004-05, two additional CDs with the American Boychoir were released – “Messe Basse,” a collection of 19th and 20th century French choral music, and a Christmas compilation, “Voices of Angels.”

 During the 2005-06 season he served as the interim music director and conductor of the Adult Choir at the Nassau Presbyterian Church in Princeton, New Jersey.
 Most recently Litton was an international conductor at the 2nd International Boys and Men’s Choral Festival in Hradec Králové & Prague, Czech Republic from June 30 – July 7, 2008.

-Dr. Litton acted as the choral director for the American Boychoir Alumni Chorus and then later retired at the end of the 2013-2014 season.
+Litton acted as the choral director for the American Boychoir Alumni Chorus and then later retired at the end of the 2013-2014 season.

-Litton died on November 1, 2022 in Florham Park, New Jersey at the age of 87.
-His funeral was held on November 12, 2022 at Trinity Church, Princeton.
+Litton died in Florham Park, New Jersey on November 1, 2022, at the age of 87.
+His funeral was held on November 12, 2022, at Trinity Church, Princeton.
 He was predeceased by his wife, Lou Ann, and was survived by his 4 children, several grandchildren and his sister.